SpringXy/N1ckArg.github.io/README.md

       "zerobelow": "You are amazing man! and my respect for you only is increasing!!!!!", "annihilation": "Is that day already?...",
-      "help": "I screamed with all my voice...but...no one came to help...", };
+      "help": "I screamed with all my voice...but...no one came to help...", "carina": "You are amazing man, and I'm MORE than sure that with your charisma you'll be a huge streamer one day...I'm more than sure Olly...", "ara": "Sora you are an amazing friend and also someone sweet...please, never change...I'm beyond happy to have someone like you as a friend!!", };

     function checkCode() {